Before You Start…

 From a practical standpoint, the probability is vanishingly small.
 When it's that unlikely, it makes no sense to seriously consider the possibility that it could happen.

-So I suppose I shouldn't worry that if I were ever lucky enough to buy a jackpot-winning lottery ticket, I'd also be unlucky and have it destroyed by a bolt of lightning.
+Sometimes I worry that if I were ever lucky enough to buy a jackpot-winning lottery ticket, it would happen on a day when unlikely things were happening, and just as I was celebrating my win, I'd be struck by lightning.

-Yes.
-Although mathematically we can work out the chance of hitting the jackpot and then being struck by lightning, in practice that chance is so vanishingly small that we can confidently say it'll never actually happen to anyone.
-So it's not something to lose any sleep thinking about.
+Yes, it could, happen that way, but it's really not something to lose any sleep thinking about.
+Although we can work out the chance of hitting the jackpot and then being struck by lightning mathematically, in practice that chance is so vanishingly small that we can confidently say it will never actually happen to anyone.

-You certainly need to think about how likely that worst case is.
+You definitely need to think about how likely that worst case is.

 (When logged in, completion status appears here.)